 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released from transporting bottles to restaurants and shops.
+Narrator text: Carbon is released when plastic bottles are transported to restaurants and shops.
 (ANIMATION OF CONTAINER TRUCK MOVING)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

 Button 1: Electricity is used to power resources in the shops and restaurants.
-[X] Button 2: Drilling rigs are constucted, installed and run.
-Button 3: Bottles are thrown to the landfill.
+[X] Button 2: Oil drilling rigs are constructed, installed and run.
+Button 3: Plastic bottles decompose in landfill.

 Slide 10